 These consultations will be done through anonymous staff surveys with structured interviews with the management teams.
 Information surrounding the initial survey, a Workforce Census, is in the final section of this document.
-The survey will be undergoing a final review before being sent to staff.
+The survey is created and ready for Council review.